openwisp/openwisp-config/README.rst

 - **openwisp-config-cyassl**: depends on *ca-certificates* and *libcyassl*
 - **openwisp-config-nossl**: doesn't depend on any SSL library and doesn't install trusted CA certificates

-The following procedure illustrates how to compile *openwisp-config-polarssl* and its dependencies:
+The following procedure illustrates how to compile *openwisp-config-openssl* and its dependencies:

 .. code-block:: shell